astrada/google-drive-ocamlfuse/doc/Authorization.md

 verification code, that will be exchanged for an access token and a refresh token (for offline access).
 Meanwhile, `google-drive-ocamlfuse` polls the GAE service, asking for tokens, until it gets them, or there is an error, or a timeout triggers.
+You might need to close the browser for the executable to continue its operation.
 If anything goes wrong, you can safely restart the application, and it will try to recover.
 If it cannot recover, you should clean the content of `~/.gdfuse/default` to start from scratch.
 Otherwise, if the application can retrieve the tokens, the program will exit and you may